MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/monitoring-and-alerting.md

 ## Flow Run history in Dataverse

 The Flow Run History feature in Microsoft Dataverse allows you to track and manage the execution history of your Power Automate cloud flows at scale.
-This feature leverages Dataverse’s robust data architecture to provide detailed insights and enhanced control over your automation processes.
+This feature uses Dataverse’s robust data architecture to provide detailed insights and enhanced control over your automation processes.

-Each execution of a cloud flow is recorded in the FlowRun table within Dataverse.
-This includes key elements such as the start time, end time, duration, status (success, failure, or cancellation), and detailed error messages if applicable
+Each execution of a cloud flow is recorded in the **FlowRun** table within Dataverse.
+This information includes key elements such as the start time, end time, duration, status (success, failure, or cancellation), and detailed error messages if applicable

-This preview feature (as of June 2024) will allow the flow run details to be stored in Dataverse within the FlowRun table.
-This will empower Automation center to generate meaningful data about cloud flows execution.
+The **FlowRun** table empowers the Automation center to generate meaningful data about cloud flows execution.
 Unlike the default retention period in Power Automate, storing run history in Dataverse allows you to retain execution records for longer periods.
-This is particularly useful for auditing, compliance, and long-term analysis.
+This is useful for auditing, compliance, and long-term analysis.

 With the run history data in Dataverse, you can build custom reports to analyze automation performance, calculate return on investment (ROI), and monitor usage patterns.
 This helps in making informed decisions to optimize your workflows.